laravel/docs/routing.md

 		//
 	}));

-You may also specify a name for controller action:
+You may also specify route names for controller actions:

 	Route::get('user/profile', array('as' => 'profile', 'uses' => 'UserController@showProfile'));